 If you’re GC at a growing business or startup, you have faced the same challenges as your peers at larger companies, but typically with fewer resources.
 Unless you have a large budget for outside counsel, one of your best strategies is to harness legal technology.
 Not only does legal technology support remote work, it also gives you access to hundreds of timesaving tools.
 You may gain data-based insights that solidify your position as a strategic advisor to your business.

 Across all company sizes and types, GC and their teams are increasing their use of technology.
 In fact, 30% of corporate law departments reported increasing their spend on technology in 2021 and 44% say they’re making better use of the tools they already have.

 In short, legal departments that had already adopted legal technology when the pandemic began had a head start on navigating business volatility, freeing up time to serve as strategic advisors to their business.
-Here are nine ways that the right legal technology can be a differentiator for you by helping you and your legal departments:

 1. Be ready for anything.
 Recent events have proven that organizations must be ready to work productively through anything and everything, keeping core functions humming.
 In addition, analysts and corporate leaders say hybrid work is the new norm.
 Legal technology helps you support hybrid work models, improving your ability to provide legal support at all times, while providing your team with much-needed flexibility.